luhis/luhis.github.io/src/blog/moq-fluent-assertions.md

 mock.Setup(a => a.DoTheThing(Its.EquivalentTo(tr), CancellationToken.None)).Returns(Task.CompletedTask);
 ```

-Using `Its.EquivalentTo(obj)` instead of `It.Is(obj)` allows us to use structural equality.
+Using `csharp¬Its.EquivalentTo(obj)` instead of `csharp¬It.Is(obj)` allows us to use structural equality.
 This makes writing better tests easier.
 There are also options to skip certain properties if you wish.

-We have all worked on project where `It.IsAny<object>()` has been used.
+We have all worked on project where `csharp¬It.IsAny<object>()` has been used.
 It allows us to tick the box and say we wrote a test, but it is generally far too permissive.
 This is an easy solution.